 About me: I am a British art historian.
 I have lived extensively in France and the US and I have degrees from British, French and American universities.
 I would say that these transnational journeys have shaped my intellectual outlook.
-I work on European art in the Early Modern era.
+I work on art in the Early Modern era.
 I write about the image as a powerful tool for indoctrination and as a vector of national and cultural myths.
-My area of specialisation is art in Britain c.1660-1830.
-Current research relates to a book called ‘Hogarth’s French’.
-It examines the relationship between visual satire and national identity.
+Current research relates to xenophobia, migration and to the intersections between visual culture, satire and national identity.
 The sort of images that I am writing about look like this:

-I teach Art History at the New College of Humanities in London and I am continuing to lecture on Early Modern Art at the Courtauld Institute of Art (University of London).
-In the autumn of 2020 I am joining the Institute of Continuing Education (ICE) at the University of Cambridge as a Tutor in Art History (see https://www.ice.cam.ac.uk/about-us/staff-profiles/tutor/dr-kate-grandjouan).
-You can find a more detailed account of my professional activities on this website.
+I teach Art History at the New College of Humanities in London and at ICE/University of Cambridge) You can find a more detailed account of my professional activities on this website.
 I am also on linked in and Academia.edu .